mpenet/legba/README.md

   Defaults to `:path-params`

 * `soft-response-validation` - boolean, if true response validation doesn't throw and assocs the error on the ring response as response-validation-error.

+* `rfc9457-type-fn` - defaults to `s-exp.legba.middleware/ex->rfc9457-type` -
+  return rfc9457 error type to be used in json+problem payloads from an exception.

 ### Notes